GoogleCloudPlatform/generative-ai/genkit/postcard-generator/docs/setup.md

 ## Option 1: Automated Configuration (Recommended)

-This repo includes the required terraform to configure and setup your project to run this demo.
+This repository includes the required terraform to configure and setup your project to run this demo.

 ### Terraform Config